THE TEACHING OF PHONICS

 We ensure that our parents are fully involved in their children’s journey of learning phonics.
 We organise and deliver an interactive parents’ session to support in helping our children at home with their phonics, as well as uploading videos of the correct pronunciation onto our website.
 We are extremely lucky with the support from volunteers in our school.
 We rely on this help and support to give our learners extra opportunities for reading within a school day.
 We invite all our volunteers in to train, in the Warden Hill way, to ensure the very best for our children.

+At Warden Hill we promote a ‘phonics first’ approach and in both our guided reading sessions at school and in the books children take home.
 In addition to our Phonics program which is taught daily in EYFS and KS1, our reading scheme has been devised to support the program fully.
-All of our reading books are fully decodable, meaning that when children are reading their books either at home or in school, the sounds that they meet, will have already been taught within their phonics session, giving each child every chance of success in their reading.
+All of our reading books are fully decodable and are very closely matched to a child’s current phonics knowledge meaning that when children are reading their books either at home or in school, the sounds that they meet, will have already been taught within their phonics session, giving each child every chance of success in their reading.

 We want all children to be successful readers that enjoy reading for pleasure at Warden Hill Primary School.
 The books that we send home ensure our children’s fluency and comprehension develops accordingly.
 Children have their books changed twice a week (every Monday and Thursday).
 This is because we want children to read their book three times to help them develop all of their reading skills: